 - Shop your pantry and fridge first.

-Trick: Make it a family game—challenge everyone to use something from the “Eat First” box at dinner.
+To make it a family game, challenge everyone to use or eat something from the "Eat First" box at dinner.

 3. Store Food Properly